-$1,426 Movers From Kansas to Vermont
+($1,308) Cost of Moving From Kansas to Vermont

 Moving the reverse route?
-We’ve got you covered with our Moving from Vermont to Kansas guide.
+We’ve got you covered with our moving from Vermont to Kansas guide.

-The best Kansas to Vermont movers
+The best Kansas to Vermont full-service movers

 - Safeway Moving: Best overall value